 In the activity I created, students have to match up the linear equations with their corresponding graphs.
 I made 7 cards with equations and then used the Desmos graph tool to add the 7 matching graphs.
 When students open up the activity, Desmos will randomly mix up the cards so they'll see a screen like this:

 Want to make your own Boom Cards and aren't sure where to start?
+(What are Boom Cards?)
 Have you already tried creating your own decks and need a little help making them look more polished?
 You're in the right place!

 I've created an online course that will walk you through the basics of Boom Learning and help save you time and confusion about how the process works.
 There's always a learning curve with new technology - let me help you!
 I'll walk you through the process of creating and publishing your own decks and break it down into manageable steps.